arshiaruina/hh4b_8TeV_CarloThesis/README.md

 * description: conversion of the 2D histograms into 1D ones with no empty bins, creation of the +1sigma and -1sigma uncertainty shapes.
 * input: "scatters.root".
 * output: "toCombine.root"

+roo.C
+* description: macro to plot the fit outcome that is in rooStat format
+* input: mlfit.root standard combine output file
+* output: a .pdf plot of the fit

 ---------------------------------------------------------
 7) COMBINE